DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 If you want to see the shadow DOM nodes in action in the inspector during development, [Chrome](https://www.google.com/chrome/) is recommended.
 The app works in all modern browsers thanks to Polymer's inclusion of shady DOM and polyfills, but Chrome currently has the best native support for web components.

-You should see a screen like this:

-[SCREENSHOT OF STARTER KIT APP]
+When viewing your app in the browser, it looks like this:

+> INSERT IMAGE: [screenshot_starterkit.jpg]

-Your file structure should look like this:
+Your starter kit project's file structure should look like this:

-[starter-kit-files.png]
+> INSERT IMAGE: [starter-kit-files.png]

+## Customizing the Starter Kit

+You can see that our app has several views.
+Let's start looking at the code to understand how Polymer applications and elements are composed and how we can modify the code to suit our needs.

+### Naming our Views